Image of online menu of a restaurant

 Step 4: Choose a Lightweight, High-Performance Theme

+This is where many businesses stumble.
+They pick “heavy” themes packed with flashy features they’ll never use, which destroys page speed.
 For a balance of speed and design freedom, I highly recommend the Kadence Theme.
-It is incredibly lightweight, meaning your site loads instantly, but it is flexible enough to create a custom look without touching a single line of code
+It’s incredibly lightweight, meaning your site loads instantly, yet it’s flexible enough to create a custom look without touching a single line of code.

 Step 5: Create Your Core “Conversion” Pages